 The impact of influenza in New Zealand is substantial in terms of general practice consultations, hospitalisations and deaths.
 The highest burden of disease is in the very young, the elderly, pregnant women, those with co-morbid conditions, people from low-income groups, and Pacific and Māori ethnic groups.

 The New Zealand influenza surveillance system compiles information from a variety of sources, including:

 - national sentinel general practice-based influenza-like illness surveillance (part of the WHO’s Global Influenza Programme)

 - year-round laboratory-based surveillance by the regional virus diagnostic laboratories

 - hospital-based severe acute respiratory infection surveillance in Auckland and Counties Manukau DHBs

-- data from Healthline, HealthStat, publicly funded hospital discharges and the NIR.
+- data from Healthline, HealthStat, publicly funded hospital discharges, the NIR and the NIS.

 Influenza prevalence and circulating strains are monitored through general practice surveillance for influenza-like illness (ILI); hospitalisations are monitored for severe acute respiratory infection (SARI) admissions; and severity is determined by the proportion of hospitalisations requiring intensive care unit (ICU) admission.